Benign paroxysmal positional vertigo: Diagnosis

-Although rare, CNS disorders can sometimes present as BPPV.
-A practitioner should be aware that if a person whose symptoms are consistent with BPPV, but does not show improvement or resolution after undergoing different particle repositioning maneuvers — detailed in the Treatment section below — need to have a detailed neurological assessment and imaging performed to help identify the pathological condition.
+Although rare, disorders of the central nervous system can sometimes present as BPPV.
+A practitioner should be aware that if a person whose symptoms are consistent with BPPV, but does not show improvement or resolution after undergoing different particle repositioning maneuvers—detailed in the Treatment section below—need to have a detailed neurological assessment and imaging performed to help identify the pathological condition.

 Differential diagnosis

 Vertigo, a distinct process sometimes confused with the broader term, dizziness, accounts for about six million clinic visits in the United States every year; between 17 and 42% of these people are eventually diagnosed with BPPV.